nerfstudio-project/nerfstudio/docs/index.rst

 We'll be constantly growing this list!
 So make sure to check back in to see our updates.

-**Eager to contribute?**  We'd love to see you use Nerf.Studio in implementing new (or even existing) models!
+**Eager to contribute?**  We'd love to see you use nerfstudio in implementing new (or even existing) models!
 Feel free to contact us directly or view our `Contributor's Guide <https://docs.nerf.studio/en/latest/reference/contributing.html>`_ to see how you can get your model on this list!

 Quicklinks
 """""""""""""""""""""""""""""